top of page

 Data Storage

-You are only permitted to store data that is relevant to your course.
-Personal data such as documents, music, or photos are not permitted due to potential breach of copyright, containing illegal material, and it is taking up space on the computer hard drive or network servers.
+You are only permitted to store data which is relevant to your course.
+Personal data such as documents, music or photos is not permitted due to potential breach of copyright, containing illegal material, and it taking up space on the computer hard drive or network servers.
 You will be supported to create a CV as part of your programme with CTS.
-This should not be saved on PC desktops, and this will mean other learners can access your personal data which is against GDPR legislation.
+This should not be saved on the PC desktops and this will mean other learners can access your personal data and is against GDPR legislation.
 Your tutor will support you with the storage of your CV within your home drive which is secured against your personal login.
-CTS staff and Tutors are permitted to access these drives to confirm compliance with this policy and to mark or review coursework.
+CTS staff and Tutors are permitted to access these drives to confirm compliance against this policy and to mark or review course work.

 Social Media

-Unless part of a lesson, social media is not permitted on CTS computers or other electronic devices except during break and lunch times.
+Unless part of a lesson, Social Media is not permitted on CTS computers or other electronic devices accept during break and lunch times.
 Outside of programme hours, you must not upload photos or videos to any social media website (eg. Facebook) of any member of CTS staff or fellow learners without their consent.
-Be conscious of any comments made on a social media website about another person or CTS as an organisation; they could be libelous, or at the very least hurtful to the individual.
+Be conscious of any comments made on a social media websites about another person or CTS as an organisation; they could be libellous, or at very least hurtful to the individual.
 It is not advisable to upload pictures or videos of yourself, as they can easily be edited and used against you.

 Consider using a nickname and only inviting people you know.
 Beware of fake profiles and people pretending to be somebody else.
-If something does not feel right, follow your instincts, and report it to your tutor or other appropriate adult.
+If something doesn't feel right follow your instincts and report it to your tutor or other appropriate adult.
 Never create a fake profile as a joke and pretend to be somebody else – this can have serious consequences.
 Some social networking sites have a chat facility.
-You should never chat with anyone that you do not know or do not recognise.
-It is recommended that you never meet a stranger after meeting them online and if a stranger asks you to meet up then you should tell somebody immediately.
+You should never chat to anyone that you don't know or don't recognise.
+It is recommended that you never meet a stranger after meeting them online and if you are asked by a stranger to meet up then you should tell somebody immediately.

-Do not request any member of the CTS staff to be a friend on Social Media sites.
+Do not request any member of CTS staff to be a friend on Social Media sites.

 Social Networking Sites - Issues to be Aware Off

-Snapchat: It has millions of users from around the globe.
+Snapchat: it has millions of users from around the globe.
 However, the popular “bubble messaging” app does have its fair share of privacy and security issues that put many users’ privacy at risk.
-For instance, the app was hacked in 2014 and a large number of personal photos of Snapchat users were publicised.
-Apart from that, the app does destroy the snaps, but there is a short window that people may use to take screenshots of the snaps and later exploit it.
+For instance, the app was hacked in 2014 and a large number of personal photos or Snapchat of users were publicised.
+Apart from that, the app does destruct the snaps, but there is a short window that people may use to take screenshots of the snap and later exploit it.

 TikTok: is one of the most popular video-sharing apps with around 500 million active users worldwide.
-While thirteen is the minimum age required to use the app, anyone can download it as there is no proper way to verify age.
-Another concern for parents is the inappropriate language used in some videos, which is not suitable for kids.
-Finally, all TikTok accounts are public by default – this means anybody can view the videos uploaded by your children and contact them.
+While thirteen is the minimum age required to use the app, anyone can download it as there’s no proper way to verify age.
+Another concern for parents is the inappropriate language used in some videos, which isn’t suitable for kids.
+Finally, all TikTok accounts are public by default – this means anybody can view the videos uploaded by your children and get in touch with them.

 Instagram: is a widely known photo-sharing application that allows you to capture and share photos with your followers.
-Due to the ever-growing popularity of the app, it has become a potential target for hackers who are after users’ sensitive photos and information.
-Instagram is linked to high amounts of online bullying due to the nature of the app and the users receiving likes for images they post of themselves named “Selfies.”
+But due to the ever-growing popularity of the app, it has become a potential target for hackers who are after users’ sensitive photos and information.
+Instagram is linked to high amounts of online bullying due to the nature of the app and the user receiving likes for images they post of themselves named “Selfies”.

-• Choose a username that your friends will recognise but strangers will not (such as a nickname used at school).
+• Choose a user name that your friends will recognise but strangers won't (such as a nickname used at school).

 • Do not submit or post pictures of yourself to any website, including your own.